 In this scene from the movie Wall Street (1987), we see the anti-hero Gordon Gekko (Michael Douglas) persuading the audience at a shareholder’s meeting, announcing that “greed [..] is good.
 Greed is right, greed works”.

-He establishes himself as an authority when he speaks of himself as a liberator of companies instead of their destroyer and refers to the massive amount of money his takeovers have afforded other shareholders through the years.
+He establishes himself as an authority when he speaks of himself as a liberator of companies instead of their destroyer.
+He refers to the massive amount of money his takeovers have afforded other shareholders through the years.

-The monologue’s purpose is to persuade the shareholders that it is a good idea to accept Gekko’s takeover bid.
+The monologue aims to persuade the shareholders that it is a good idea to accept Gekko’s takeover bid.

 He does this by – apparently – establishing a common ground (pathos) with shareholders on the floor while speaking against the vice presidents on the board who make a lot of money.